-Unlike our previous interfaces, SimVimCockpit has a "system bus" architecture that allows you to extend the number of inputs and outputs for hundreds of toggle switches, buttons, encoders, dozens of numeric displays and gauges, and guarantees that you can make a full set of input controls for any complex cockpit.
+Unlike our previous interfaces, SimVimCockpit has a "address bus" architecture that allows you to extend the number of inputs and outputs for hundreds of toggle switches, buttons, encoders, dozens of numeric displays and gauges, and guarantees that you can make a full set of input controls for any complex cockpit.

 The term "bus" is related to a set of unified wires which can be used by multiple components in the system to receive or send data.